intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 5. If needed, cast to the base type using `sycl.cast` (or other operation we might have in the future).

+In case the operation to be lowered does not have a definition in the register, it will be "decanonicalized", following the inverse process to the canonicalization process explained above and each operation being generated will be lowered following the same process.

+If an operation does not count with a definition in the register and cannot be split into further operations, the lowering process will fail, as the user would have failed to provide a definition for an operation.

 #### Lowering example

 The following `sycl.nd_item.get_global_id` operation: